joabmv/MAPO/README.md

 ## User Input:
   ```
-  Optimize this portfolio: AAPL, MSFT, GOOGL, NVDA.
-Compare the results of the Risk Parity and the VQE optmizations.
+  Compare the Risk Parity and VQE results for this portifolio AAPL, MSFT, GOOGL, NVDA.
   ```

 ## Expected output: